EA31337/EA31337-indicators-common/Oscillator/Volume/README.md

 and selling opportunities based on changes in accumulation/distribution patterns.
 Traders use the CHO in conjunction with other tools to confirm signals and make informed trading decisions.

+## Force Index

+The Force Index is a technical analysis indicator that helps traders identify the strength of buying and selling pressure in the market.
+It was developed by Alexander Elder and combines price movement and trading volume to determine the force behind price trends.

+The Force Index calculation involves three components: price change, trading volume, and a smoothing factor.

+Here's a brief explanation of how the Force Index is calculated:

+1. Calculate the price change between the current period and the previous period.
+The price change can be based on the closing price, but some variations of the indicator may consider the high and low prices as well.

+2. Multiply the price change by the trading volume for the current period to determine the force behind the price movement.

+3. Apply a smoothing factor, such as a simple moving average (SMA) or exponential moving average (EMA), to the force values over a specific period.
+The smoothing period is typically chosen based on the trader's preference and the time frame being analyzed.

+The resulting values are plotted on a separate chart, typically displayed as a histogram or a line graph.
+Positive values indicate bullish force, suggesting buying pressure, while negative values indicate bearish force, suggesting selling pressure.

+Traders analyze the Force Index to identify trends, divergences, and potential reversal points.
+A rising Force Index indicates increasing buying pressure, potentially confirming an uptrend.
+Conversely, a falling Force Index suggests increasing selling pressure, potentially confirming a downtrend.

+Divergences between the Force Index and price movement can also provide valuable signals.
+For example, if the price is making higher highs but the Force Index is making lower highs, it may indicate weakening buying pressure and a potential trend reversal.